ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

   - [Base Mainnet (8453)](https://bridge.base.org/deposit)
   - [Redstone Mainnet (690)](https://redstone.xyz/deposit)

+**_Note:_**

+- The gas consumption of `Node` account on mainnet generally does not exceed 0.2 ETH within a month, depending on the joining and exiting behavior of nodes in the same group.
+Please make sure to maintain sufficient balance on mainnet to avoid being unable to respond during the grouping process and triggering a slash.
-**_Note:_** The gas cost of fulfilling tasks(the signature verification and callback function) is directly paid by the committer node and then reimbursed by the requesting user. `Node` account can retrieve both the prepaid ETH and extra ARPA reward at any time by calling the `nodeWithdraw` method from the `NodeRegistry` contract on L1, or `ControllerOracle` contract on L2s.
+- The gas cost of fulfilling tasks(the signature verification and callback function) is directly paid by the committer node and then reimbursed by the requesting user. `Node` account can retrieve both the prepaid ETH and extra ARPA reward at any time by calling the `nodeWithdraw` method from the `NodeRegistry` contract on L1, or `ControllerOracle` contract on L2s.

 ## Setup Steps